 115.222 (a): Per Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program (pp. 26-29) "All reports of sexual abuse or sexual harassment will be considered allegations and will be investigated.

-In response to the PAQ, the facility reported no incident of sexual abuse occurred during the 12-month period preceding the audit.
+In response to the PAQ, the facility reported two (2) incidents of sexual abuse or sexual harassment occurred during the 12-month period preceding the audit.
+One (1) of the incidents were forwarded to OPS for investigation.

-The interview with the agency head designee revealed administrative investigations are completed on all allegations of sexual abuse and sexual harassment.
+The interview with the agency head designee confirmed administrative investigations are completed on all allegations of sexual abuse and sexual harassment.
 These investigations were completed by the facility SART (Sexual Abuse Response Team) and all incidents are reviewed by the facility leadership, as well as our PREA Coordinator's office.
 Any investigation that includes a criminal component is referred to the agency's Office of Professional Standards for criminal investigation.